 Brown sticky rice is dehusked rice with a largely intact bran layer, leaving light brown rice grains with excellent aroma and taste, keeping its natural dietary fibers, vitamins and minerals, and a crunchier texture.
 It is also referred to as whole grain rice, specificially whole grain sticky rice.
 Due to the retained bran layer, raw brown sticky rice has a shorter shelf life than raw white sticky rice.

-The traditional way to bring out Thai sticky rice's aroma and taste is to steam it in a bamboo steaming basket.
-Of course, if you cannot steam the rice, it can also be prepared in a rice cooker or cooking pot.
+The traditional way to bring out Thai white sticky rice's aroma and taste is to steam it in a bamboo steaming basket.
+Of course, if you cannot steam the rice, it can also be prepared in a rice cooker or cooking pot (see further below)

-- Rinse-wash the raw sticky rice with cold water, remove any unwanted particles, repeat until the water is clear.
+- Rinse-wash the raw sticky rice with cold water, pick out any unwanted particles from the water, repeat until the water is clear.

 - Soak the rice in ample water until it has absorbed sufficient water for steaming: An overnight or daytime soak is usual, it should not be less than 4 hours.
-(Note that germinated sticky rice is not soaked.)
 After soaking, discard the soaking water, rinse the rice once.

 - Put sufficient water into a cooking pot, so that the pot will not steam dry later.
 Turn the heat on.